-NOTE 2 - Deposits and Investments
+Note 2 - Deposits and Investments

-It is the district's policy to invest all temporary cash surpluses.
-The interest on these investments is prorated to each of the managerial funds.
+It is the Mason Conservation District's policy to invest all temporary cash surpluses.
+The interest on this investment is left in the investment.

 All deposits and certificates of deposit are covered by the Federal Deposit Insurance Corporation and/or the Washington Public Deposit Protection Commission.
-All investments are insured, registered or held by the district or its agent in the government's name.
+All investments are insured, registered or held by the District or its agent in the District's name.